PaulNewling/cargo-api/README.md

 ![Postman environment variables](documentation/images/postman-setup.jpeg)

-After this has been completed you will be run the full battery of tests provided.
+After this has been completed you will be able to run the full battery of tests provided.